ceaseless-prayer/scripture-service/README.md

 scripture-service
 =================

-JSNode service for retrieving bible scripture in a supported language with a pretty picture.
+Node.js service for retrieving Bible scripture in a supported language with a pretty picture.

-#Usage
+# Usage
 The scripture service depends on StrongLoop.
-To install strong loop make sure that you have python 2.7 as it will use it.
+To install strong loop, make sure you have Python 2.7 installed as it will use it.
 See http://strongloop.com/ for more details.

 In the server/config.json file, replace "dbpApiKey" with your API key you got from the Digital Bible Platform.

 After which in the command prompt simply type in "slc run" to get the service up and running.

-##Request Parameters
+##R equest Parameters

 There are four main parameters when using the scripture service (outside of the strongloop api/explorer).